Team-SwissCenter/SMART/README.md

 Unfortunately I lack experience with PowerShell.
 I'm a bit more comfortable with Python.
 Also, Python runs well on Windows and has a bunch of great libraries for the script requirements.

 ### Use cases

+- Use smart.py -h for help and smart.py <command> -h for help on a subcommand

+Basically you can:

+- Check domains and users integrity (smart.py check)
+- Additionally, check domains for DKIM issues (DKIM enabled but missing keys)  (smart.py --check-dkim)
+- Additionally, check user folders for issues  (smart.py --check-folders)
+- Additionally, check user folders for contact issues  (smart.py --check-contacts)
+- Additionally, check user GRP files for corrupted mails, missing headers. (smart.py --check-grp).
+Warning the code is not optimal yet, and actually it needs to parse the whole GRP files.
+Can take a long time.

+By default all checks are done on all domains.
+You can restrict it to a single domain using --domain argument.
+--fix argument is actually not implemented yet and is ineffective.
+No changes to SmarterMail files will be made by the tool.

 ### How to install